NicoJuicy/LearnML/ml/diagnose_overfitting.md

     <img width="600" alt="Plot of Train and Validation Learning Curves Showing a Validation Dataset That May Be too Small Relative to the Training Dataset" src="https://machinelearningmastery.com/wp-content/uploads/2018/12/Example-of-Train-and-Validation-Learning-Curves-Showing-a-Validation-Dataset-the-May-be-too-Small-Relative-to-the-Training-Dataset.png" />
 </div>

+Figure: Plot of Train and Validation Learning Curves Showing a Validation Dataset That May Be too Small Relative to the Training Dataset

 This may also be identified by a validation loss that is lower than the training loss which indicates that the validation dataset may be easier for the model to predict than the training dataset.

 <div class="image-preview">
     <img width="600" alt="Plot of Train and Validation Learning Curves Showing a Validation Dataset That Is Easier to Predict Than the Training Dataset" src="https://machinelearningmastery.com/wp-content/uploads/2018/12/Example-of-Train-and-Validation-Learning-Curves-Showing-a-Validation-Dataset-that-is-Easier-to-Predict-than-the-Training-Dataset.png" />
 </div>

+Figure: Plot of Train and Validation Learning Curves Showing a Validation Dataset That Is Easier to Predict Than the Training Dataset

 ## References